PhloxEngine/PhloxEngine/README.md

 # Phlox Engine

-The uhh main version of Phlox Engine!
+The rewrite of Phlox Engine!

-There is a rewrite in progress but it's on hold and it's NOWHERE near done!
+Powered by lua now!
+(Only because I got the idea at school and I thought that it would be cool lol)

+This is kinda just the regular/legacy version of Phlox Engine but lua and no hardcoding...

-So use this version for now!!
+I recommend NOT using this version yet.

-# Phlox Engine

-A C++ game engine built with OpenGL and GLFW.
-Attempting to keep it as similar to HaxeFlixel as possible.

 This is all being done by one person so development may be slow.

 The required libraries are already included because I don't wanna keep redownloading them whenever I decide to reinstall Windows.

-# Building
+## Building

-See [BUILDING.md](BUILDING.md) for more information.

 ## TODO
 - [x] Sprites